in

 • Lower fronds commonly turn yellow and die back; lift the healthy green leaves and trim off the dead fronds; this will stimulate new growth.

-Ferns Propagation
+Ferns propagation

 • Divide clump-forming ferns; grow new plants from spores, or pin the runners to soil and repot them when they are rooted.

-Ferns Varieties to Grow
+Ferns varieties to grow

 • Boston fern (Nephrolepis exaltata ‘Bostoniensis’) has graceful, arching fronds.